Notice & Comment

 At the first panel discussion, held on September 27, the authors of ACUS’s June 2024 report, Nationwide Injunctions and Federal Regulatory Programs, described the findings of the report and engaged in a discussion, moderated by Professor Alan Morrison (George Washington U. School of Law), on how nationwide injunctions and universal vacaturs impact agency administration of federal regulatory programs.

-At the second panel discussion, held on October 2, Professors Jonathan Adler (Case Western U. School of Law), Amanda Frost (U. of Virginia School of Law), Alissa Klein (Wilmington U. School of Law), and moderator Adam White (American Enterprise Institute) discussed the opportunities and challenges associated with the provision of universal relief, including how the practice might be affected by decisions issued during the Supreme Court’s 2023-2024 term and the evolving administrative law landscape.
+At the second panel discussion, held on October 2, Professors Jonathan Adler (Case Western U. School of Law), Amanda Frost (U. of Virginia School of Law), Alisa Klein (Wilmington U. School of Law), and moderator Adam White (American Enterprise Institute) discussed the opportunities and challenges associated with the provision of universal relief, including how the practice might be affected by decisions issued during the Supreme Court’s 2023-2024 term and the evolving administrative law landscape.

 Between the Lines with the Administrative Conference